mesur-io/dilithium/spec/spec.md

 The following terminology is used throughout this document:

+PK
+: The public key for the signature scheme.

 SK
 : The secret key for the signature scheme.

+signature
+: The digital signature output.

+message
+: The input to be signed by the signature scheme.

 sha256
 : The SHA-256 hash function defined in [@!RFC6234].